-Genetics play a large role in the development of autoimmune conditions, but symptoms can often times be triggered by environmental or dietary irritants that we can modify and control.
-A lot is still unknown in this field, but whether these genes for autoimmunity get turned on is actually influenced by a host of other factors that challenge your immune system’s integrity, such as underlying infections, chronic inflammation tied to food sensitivities and even our stress levels.
+Genetics play a role in the development of autoimmune conditions, but these genes have to be “turned on” in order to manifest autoimmune conditions.
+Whether or not these genes for autoimmunity get turned on is influenced by a host of other factors that challenge your immune system’s integrity, such as underlying infections, chronic inflammation tied to food sensitivities, compromised gut health and even our stress levels.

 How Can We Treat Them?

 The conventional medical approach is to suppress symptoms such as joint pain, fever and swelling using steroids or medications that work to turn off parts of the immune system.
 This approach can be hugely beneficial and is necessary for some people at certain points in their treatment to reduce pain, inflammation and debilitating symptoms.
 We have to understand, however, that these treatments are largely suppressing symptoms and aren’t getting at the root cause of why the body is directing it’s attack against its own tissues and organs.
 Like Sidney Baker, M.D., a well-known preventive medicine specialist said,“If you are sitting on a tack, the answer is not to treat the pain.
 The solution is to find the tack and remove it.”
 You get the picture.

 The good news is that in order to figure out what’s really going on, to find the “tack” and to bring the body back into balance there are many things we can do!
 We can start by putting good, whole foods in our bodies, removing inflammatory foods, improving digestion and mindfully reducing stressors.
 Many of us have visited the doctor knowing something is wrong and have been told to "come back when symptoms get worse" when our blood work or complaints don't fit into a neat and tidy disease category.
 This leaves many people high and dry, still suffering in a broken system without any help.
 In my opinion, that's not good enough.
 So trust yourself, and what your body is telling you because you know it better than anyone else.
 And know that it is possible to live well with chronic disease.